 To find out more about Inheritance Books sign up for our newsletter and receive 3 Keys to Getting Your Inheritance FREE http://eepurl.com/bkYUAH

 Faith Simone says: I’m soooo proud of Nigeria!
 She stays on her grind and does not hesitate to give God all the glory.
 Her takeaways from her first year as a published author are awesome.
-It’s reassuring to hear an author speak from the place of their own doubts, yet still having the courage to step out on faith.
-People rarely admit that part of the process of chasing your dreams is getting weary on the journey.
+It’s reassuring to hear an author speak from the place of their own doubts, yet still have the courage to step out on faith.
+People rarely admit that part of the process of chasing your dreams, is getting weary on the journey.
 The key is to never give up!